 This service offers thousands of international movie trailers via iTunes.

-These trailers come subtitled in English, which makes them easier to follow.
-Since most of these trailers are just a few minutes in length, they are usually less overwhelming.
+These trailers are subtitled in English, which makes them easier to follow.
+Since most are just a few minutes in length, they are usually less overwhelming.

 4. Other streaming sites

-Besides Netflix and Prime, several websites and apps like Hulu, HBO Go/Now, Disney plus, Apple Tv, Youtube, etc., offer a massive collection of movies and tv-series.
+Besides Netflix and Prime, several websites and apps, such as Hulu, HBO Go/Now, Disney Plus, Apple TV, YouTube, etc., offer a massive collection of movies and TV series.

 Some apps also teach you languages through videos.
 Check my review → Is Lingopie worth it?